What is this medication?

-What may interact with this medicine?
+What may interact with this medication?

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-What should I watch for while using this medicine?
+What should I watch for while using this medication?

-You may need blood work done while you are taking this medicine.
+You may need blood work while you are taking this medicine.

-Avoid taking products that contain aspirin, acetaminophen, ibuprofen, naproxen, or ketoprofen unless instructed by your doctor.
+Avoid taking medicines that contain aspirin, acetaminophen, ibuprofen, naproxen, or ketoprofen unless instructed by your health care provider.
 These medicines may hide a fever.

-What side effects may I notice from receiving this medicine?
+What side effects may I notice from receiving this medication?

 Side effects that you should report to your doctor or health care professional as soon as possible: